jamie-allen/cpu_caches/preso/presentation.md

 # Registers
 .notes Types of registers include instruction, data (floating point, integer, chars, small bit arrays, etc), address, conditional, constant, etc.

-* On-core for instructions being executed
+* On-core for instructions being executed and their operands
 * Can be accessed in a single cycle
 * There are many different types
 * A 64-bit Intel Nehalem CPU had 128 Integer & 128 floating point registers